SignalK/signalk.github.io/installation.md

 NMEA 0183 is specified as an RS-422 simplex network, however RS-232 (standard serial ports) work just as well for connecting to an NMEA 0183 network.
-It is recommended that you use an opto-isolated interface between your computer and the 0183 network to avoid damanging either your computer or instruments.
+It is recommended that you use an opto-isolated interface between your computer and the 0183 network to avoid damaging either your computer or instruments.
 A good option for this is the [Actisense USG-1](http://actisense.com/products/nmea-0183/usg-1/usg-1) as it provides 1500V of isolation to protect your equipment and proper differential signalling.